EntityGraphQL/EntityGraphQL/README.md

 // custom type
 schema.AddType<TBaseEntity>("name", "description");
-// e.g. add a new type based on Person filtered by an expression var type = schema.AddType<Person>("peopleOnMars", "All people on mars", person => person.Location.Name == "Mars");
-type.AddAllFields(); // add the C# properties
+// add the public C# properties type.AddAllFields();
-// or select the fields
+// or add only select fields
 type.AddField(p => p.Id, "The unique identifier");
 // Add fields with _required_ arguments - include `using static EntityGraphQL.Schema.ArgumentHelper;`
 schemaProvider.AddField("user", new {id = Required<int>()}, (ctx, param) => ctx.Users.FirstOrDefault(u => u.Id == param.id), "description");
 // Or with an optional argument schemaProvider.AddField("user", new {id = int? = null}, (ctx, param) => ctx.Users.WhereWhen(u => u.Id == param.id.Value, params.id.HasValue), "description");

+// You can do the above with ReplaceField() to replace a field already defined in the schema (e.g. generated from SchemaBuilder.FromObject<MyDbContext>())

 // Here the type of the parameters are defined with the anonymous type allowing you to write the selection query with compile time safety var paramTypes = new { id = Required<Guid>() };